jessbudd/Sass-Gulp-Boilerplate/readme.md

 ## What does it do?

 * Compiles sass to unminiified css in your src directory
-* Compile sass to mininifed css in your prod directory
+* Compiles sass to mininifed css in your prod directory
-* Adds autoprefixes and sourcemaps to css
+* Autoprefixes to the last 4 versions and adds sourcemaps to css
-* Watches css, js and html files and live reloads dev server (localhost:3000)
+* Watches css, js and html files to live reload dev server (localhost:3000) when a save is detected
 * Concatenates and minifies javascript files
-* Optimises and caches images (jpg, png, svg, gif)
+* Optimises and caches images in image folder (jpg, png, svg, gif)
-* Builds a clean production website folder
+* Builds a clean production website folder on command

-## Dependencies
+### Dependencies
 * gulp
 * gulp-Sass
 * browser-sync